-So old that even Hillsdale's old timers may have difficulty in recalling, is the old stage coach route end of the last century and conwhich more or less is responsible for some of the winding roads which have persisted into modernized just over the line in Woodcliff Lake asphalt and concrete.
+So old that even Hillsdale's old timers may have difficulty in recalling, is the old stage coach route which more or less is responsible for some of the winding roads which have persisted into modernized asphalt and concrete.

-Perhaps the best known trace of that former route traversed by the jouncing coach is Yesler Way, over the delight of mischief-minded which traversed Bergen County's high and low.
-The terminus for the coach was the old John Jacob can still recall being lectured by the coach was the old John Jacob can still recall being lectured by Astor Trading Post which stood op- John the Baptist for playing cards posite the home of Assistant Prosecutor of Bergen County Wallace S. De Puy in Park Ridge.
-Here the first real impetus to growth until famous fur trader of the last century is reputed to have purchased wampum which he used in trade with the tribes of the West, and Carlstadt. that wampum was made at the old wampum mill in Park Ridge.
+Perhaps the best known trace of that former route traversed by the jouncing coach is Yesler Way, over which traversed Bergen County's high and low.
+The terminus for the coach was the old John Jacob Astor Trading Post which stood opposite the home of Assistant Prosecutor of Bergen County Wallace S. De Puy in Park Ridge.
+Here the famous fur trader of the last century is reputed to have purchased wampum which he used in trade with the tribes of the West, and that wampum was made at the old wampum mill in Park Ridge.